The online Comment window has expired

 • Default_avatar

-Colleen Whalen about 5 years ago
+Colleen Whalen over 5 years ago

 I live downtown and my city councilperson is Steve Hansen.
 I want him to vote YES to support this measure because in 2017, my rent went from $775 to $1300 a month and I wound up without a place to live.
 It took me 8 months of bouncing around when I was displaced through gentrification.
 The ironic part is that the landlord jacked up the rent to a ridiculous price and my former apt was empty without a tenant for FIVE MONTHS.
 Eventually, the landlord lowered the rent down to $1100, which was true market value.
 There is a massive shortage of reasonably priced housing in Sacramento and it exacerbates our out of control homelessness problems.